Remember, the deal is I act like your jokes are funny, you come across with the dog biscuits.

 Under $750 — Proposals for grants under $750 are considered on a rolling basis, throughout the year.

 Larger amounts — Proposals for larger amounts are accepted once a semester, in fall and spring of each academic year.
-The 2016 fall due date is Sept.
-25, 2016.
+The 2017 Spring deadline is February 26, 2017.
 Events must take place a minimum of three weeks after the application deadline.

 Gallery: Previously Funded Projects